 Statement of Principles Regarding Research on Human Subjects

-In planning a research study, the investigator has the responsibility to make careful evaluation of its ethical acceptability, taking into account the following principles for research with human beings.
-To the extent that this appraisal, weighing scientific and human values, suggests a compromise of any principle, including those that involve the privacy of the participants, the investigator incurs an increasingly serious obligation to seek ethical advice and to observe stringent safeguards to protect the rights of the research participants.
+In planning a research study, the Principle Investigator (PI) has the responsibility to make careful evaluation of its ethical acceptability, taking into account the following principles for research with human beings.
+To the extent that this appraisal, weighing scientific and human values, suggests a compromise of any principle, including those that involve the privacy of the participants, the PI incurs an increasingly serious obligation to seek ethical advice and to observe stringent safeguards to protect the rights of the research participants.

 Project review will apply to all research involving human subjects including: experiments of all kinds; surveys and questionnaires, whether mailed or personally administered; and all types of participant observation work (intensive interviews, oral histories, systematic observation).
 Project reviews will be conducted in accord with local state and federal regulations, and research guidelines of the academic discipline where appropriate.